benfertig/timestamper/README.md

 ```
 conda activate
 ```
+Once you have typed the above command, ensure that your Terminal command prefix reads "(base)".
+Unfortunately, it may be the case that you will need to retype the above command every time you open a new Terminal window.
+It all depends on whether the Terminal window reads "(base)".<br />

 ### Install Py2App
 The Mac application (.app) for the Time Stamper program was made using Py2App, which you can install through either pip or conda.
-If you installed Python through Anaconda/Miniconda, it is recommended that you install Py2App through **conda**, which you can do by entering the following command from a Terminal window:
+If you installed Python through Anaconda/Miniconda, it is **recommended** that you install Py2App through **conda**, which you can do by entering the following command from a Terminal window:
 ```
 conda install -c conda-forge py2app
 ```
-Alternatively, you can install Py2App through **pip** by entering the following command from a Terminal window:
+**Alternatively**, you can install Py2App through pip by entering the following command from a Terminal window:
 ```
 pip3 install py2app
 ```